threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 ![](img/threefold_grid_0.png)

 - There can be unlimited amounts of 3Nodes as well as Digital Twins.
-- There are not bottlenecks or centralization points.
+- There are no bottlenecks nor centralization points.
 - Our peer2peer network technology takes care of routing and security issues between the Twins and the 3Nodes.
 The shortest paths is always looked for.